awsdocs/amazon-athena-user-guide/doc_source/language-reference.md

 Use the following DDL statements directly in Athena\.

-The Athena query engine is based on [HiveQL DDL](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL)\.
+The Athena query engine is based in part on [HiveQL DDL](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL)\.

 Athena does not support all DDL statements, and there are some differences between HiveQL DDL and Athena DDL\.
 For more information, see the reference topics in this section and [Unsupported DDL](unsupported-ddl.md)\.